blaugold/fleet/packages/fleet/README.md

 [`setStateWithAnimation`][setstatewithanimation] instead of `setState`.

-The `AColoredBox` widget is a drop-in replacement for `ColoredBox` that supports **state-based animation**.
-Any widget you want to animate through Fleet needs to support state-based animation.
-These widgets don't have any special parameters related to animation and can be just as well used without animation.
+The `AColoredBox` widget is a drop-in replacement for `ColoredBox` that supports animating with Fleet.
+Widgets that support animating with Fleet don't have any special parameters related to animation and can be used without animation, just as well.

 Fleet provides drop-in replacements for a number of generally useful Flutter framework widgets (all with the prefix `A`).
 Any widget can be made to support